prakashraman/notes/README.md

 Build and maintain your blog with just Markdown.

-`notes` is an open-source blogging platform written in TypeScript.
+`@prakashraman/notes` is an open-source blogging platform written in TypeScript.

-Take a look at a running instance at [www.prakashraman.info](http://www.prakashraman.info).
+View a running instance at [www.prakashraman.info](http://www.prakashraman.info).

 ## Installation & basic setup